-Tell me about a time when you worked with a person who did things very differently from you.
-How did you get the job done?
-Would you work with that person again if given the choice?
+Tell me about a time when you worked with a person who did things very differently than you.
+How did you collaborate?

 This question has been answered 7 times by professional recruiters and hiring managers.
 View their answers below.

 The interviewer wants to understand if you are a team player.
 These situations seem to happen often in the workplace since everyone's work style is a bit unique.
 Maybe you are organized, and you had to work with someone who is not organized.
 Perhaps you are a 'big picture' thinker, and you had to work with someone who micromanaged the details.
 Maybe you are a technology whiz, and you had to work with someone who likes to do things with paper and pen.

 Start by discussing the project you were working on and the ways your work styles differed from each other.
 Explain how you came to a mutual consensus on how to conquer the project.
 Show the interviewer that you are capable of giving merit to different working styles, even if they do not match your own.